robbyrob42/gooctl/README.md

 # gooctl

-A beautiful CLI for Google Workspace (Gmail & Calendar) built with [lipgloss](https://github.com/charmbracelet/lipgloss).
+A simple CLI for Google Workspace (Gmail & Calendar).

 ## Installation